Grymse/anti-impulsive-purchasing/README.md

     │       └── index.ts // Endpoint to receive analytics
     └── seed.sql // Empty SQL file.
 We setup the analytics table in the browser

-// FLASK ENDPOINT
-data/
+experiment-data/
-└── event-catcher.py // Script for debugging analytical endpoint
+├── event-catcher.py // Script for debugging analytical endpoint
+├── *_X.ipynb // Analysis with graphs used in report
+└── *.ipynb // Remaining analysis

 // REACT APP
 policy-web/